 If you have a foodie bucket list, dining at the world’s tallest restaurant should be one of them.
 At.mosphere, Burj Khalifa has long been on my list and I’m glad that we recently checked it off.

 crazy and overhyped most innovative desserts do better than others.
 Enter freakshakes, milk cakes, and all sweets that require you to pour chocolate fudge/caramel on them.
 I’m not against them at all and agree that I’ve had my fair share of molten chocolate cakes all my life (they’re really my weakness!)
 Continue reading “Are you walking towards a sweet and short future?”

 You’ve heard of brunch before, but have you heard of drunch?
 Continue reading “Drunching at La Tablita”

 We love brunch, not denying that at all.
 Especially those that are affordable.
-Continue reading “The City Brunch – Westin AHC”
+Continue reading “The City Brunch – Hilton Dubai AHC”